riceissa/brain-retraining/disagree.md

-  In particular, I think there really is something going on in the body; it's not all just in the mind (except for certain symptoms like pain), and the symptoms aren't "just" false alarms (although I do think that is _part_ of what's going on).
+  In particular, I think there really is something going on in the body; it's not all just in the mind (except for certain symptoms like pain), and the symptoms aren't "just" false alarms (although I do think that is _part_ of what's going on; I've definitely had symptoms happen where the only plausible explanation is that I was freaking out and making it happen).
 But "the symptoms aren't dangerous, it's a false alarm" is easier to wrap your head around than "the symptoms _are_ real and some of them are dangerous, but they're only there because you reacted poorly to them the last $n$ times they showed up".

 - I disagree with Helmut on the necessity of suffering tons to get better.
 I agree with Miguel more that you can find your baseline level of symptoms (by